This article originally appeared in the September 2017 issue of E-Scrap News. Subscribe today for access to all print content.

 The Cascade report noted e-scrap commodity prices took a nosedive between 2011 and 2015.
 Gold prices dropped 36 percent in that span, copper prices dropped 69 percent and iron prices went down 71 percent.
 Some values have rebounded of late, but uncertainty lingers.

-That’s caused firms that previously focused on scrap commodities to explore alternative revenue sources, noted Mark Chados of e-scrap software company Makor Solutions.
+That’s caused firms that previously focused on scrap commodities to explore alternative revenue sources, noted Mark Chodos of e-scrap software company Makor Solutions.

-“The price drop in commodities is forcing a lot of recycling companies to rethink where they can get more value for the products they’re getting,” Chados said.
-According to Chados, Makor has some clients that were previously geared entirely toward scrap but now generate 90 percent of their business through ITAD services.
+“The price drop in commodities is forcing a lot of recycling companies to rethink where they can get more value for the products they’re getting,” Chodos said.
+According to Chodos, Makor has some clients that were previously geared entirely toward scrap but now generate 90 percent of their business through ITAD services.

 As businesses have aimed to reduce reliance on commodities, they’ve also shifted strategies in terms of material procurement.